arnassavickas/photoproof/README.md

 npm run
 ```

-14. Once everything works correctly, run `npm run build` and place `build` folder contents on your shared hosting at `/photoproof` folder.
+15. Once everything works correctly, run `npm run build` and place `build` folder contents on your shared hosting at `/photoproof` folder.
-15. Your app will be accessible at: `yourdomain.com/photoproof`
+16. Your app will be accessible at: `yourdomain.com/photoproof`

 ## Motivation

 The desire to build a custom photo proofing app arose from many headaches by using buggy Wordpress plugins of which none worked correcly or had all of the required features.

-photoproof project was done with simplicity in mind so both the photographer and the client has a smooth experience every single time.
+The project photoproof was done with simplicity in mind so both the photographer and the client has a smooth experience every single time they cooperate.